 Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

-Doesn't it feel like 2017 just began?
+Doesn't it feel like this year just began?
 Yet Halloween, the end of Daylight Savings and even Thanksgiving are right around the corner.
-With nearly one third of all nonprofit donations occuring in December alone, it's important to execute a strategic year-end giving campaign that maximizes your impact over the next two months.
+With nearly one third of all nonprofit donations occurring in December alone, it's important to execute a strategic year-end giving campaign that maximizes your impact over the next two months.

 What a whirlwind 2017 has been so far!
 We're just one quarter in, and already we have developed groundbreaking resources in the world of event fundraising.
 In a recent Winspire News survey, the majority of readers (52 percent) noted a desire for more visual content, like webinars and infographics.
 We've since added 3 new webinars to the Webinar Library all about best practices to maximize revenue from live auctions and fund-a-needs.
 Another 33 percent of readers indicated an interest in audio content - namely podcasts - so you can continue fundraising education on your own time.
 As a result, we launched a brand-new podcast in January called Events with Benefits.